psychoinformatics-de/datalad-concepts/src/things/unreleased/extra-docs/about.md

 ### What if there is more than one identifier?

-The one-identifier-and-one-identifier-only requirement only applies to the mechanics of the `things` schema and the `id` slot of the `Thing` class in particular.
+The one-identifier-and-one-identifier-only requirement only applies to the mechanics of the `things` schema and the `pid` slot of the `Thing` class in particular.
 Beyond that, there is no constraint on the nature and number of identifiers associated with a `Thing`.
 Such identifiers are attributes of a `Thing` and can be expressed as such.
 The schema documentation contains [an example](/s/things/v1/Thing#example-thing-02-identifiers) showing how this can be done via the `has_attributes` slot of a `Thing`.
 For schema development, the [identifiers extension schema](/s/identifiers) is worth a look.